Anomaly of Subsystem Symmetries in Exotic and Foliated $BF$ Theories: Anomaly in the 2+1d Foliated Theory

 Again we take a three-torus of lengths $l^0$, $l^1$, $l^2$ as a Euclidean spacetime and the coordinates $(x^0,x^1,x^2)$ on it.
 We consider a $BF$ theory on the two-dimensional spatial manifold that is regarded as a stack of an infinite number of one-dimensional spatial submanifolds.
 These submanifolds are called leaves and such a structure of a decomposition of a manifold is called a codimension-one foliation.
 A QFT on such a manifold is called a foliated QFT (FQFT) \cite{Slagle:2018swq,Slagle:2020ugk,Hsin:2021mjn}.
 A codimension-one foliation is characterized by a one-form foliation field $e$, which is orthogonal to the leaves.
 Here we consider two simultaneous flat foliations $e^k = dx^k \, (k =1,2)$, where the indices $k$ indicate the direction of the foliations.

-The foliated $BF$ theory in 2+1 dimensions contains two types of foliated gauge fields, which are regarded as gauge fields on the leaves, and bulk gauge fields interacting with the foliated gauge fields on each leaf \cite{Slagle:2018swq,Slagle:2020ugk,Hsin:2021mjn,Ohmori:2022rzz}.
-The foliated gauge fields are $U(1)$ foliated $A$-type (1+1)-form gauge fields $A^k \wedge dx^k$ and $U(1)$ foliated $B$-type zero-form gauge fields $B^k$.\footnote{We use the words \textit{A-type} and \textit{B-type} used in \cite{Ohmori:2022rzz}.} The bulk gauge fields are $U(1)$ one-form gauge fields $a$ and $b$.
+The foliated $BF$ theory in 2+1 dimensions contains two types of foliated gauge fields, which are regarded as gauge fields on the leaves, and bulk gauge fields mediating the foliated gauge fields on each leaf \cite{Slagle:2018swq,Slagle:2020ugk,Hsin:2021mjn,Ohmori:2022rzz}.\footnote{The word “bulk” in the bulk gauge field has nothing to do with the word “bulk” in the bulk SSPT phase.} The foliated gauge fields are $U(1)$ foliated $A$-type (1+1)-form gauge fields $A^k \wedge dx^k$ and $U(1)$ foliated $B$-type zero-form gauge fields $B^k$.\footnote{We use the words \textit{A-type} and \textit{B-type} used in \cite{Ohmori:2022rzz}.} The bulk gauge fields are $U(1)$ one-form gauge fields $a$ and $b$.
 The gauge transformations of the foliated gauge fields are